Pastoral Narrative Therapy Course

 First year of studies

-The full deposit is payable with commencement (usually by the end of January): R2,244 (If you need to make an arrangement, contact the finances department after registration).
+The full deposit is payable with commencement (usually by the end of January): R1,189 (If you need to make an arrangement, contact the finances department after registration).

-The registration fee is part of, and deducted from the full deposit but payable immediately when registering: R400 (This locks in any discount that may apply and secures your place in the programme.
-The remaining part of the full deposit will now be (R2,244-R400) = R1844.
+The registration fee is part of, and deducted from the full deposit but payable immediately when registering: R400 (The remaining part of the full deposit is then R789 to be paid by the end of January).

 The registration fee and deposit are non-refundable but transferable to another student.